Merovius/nbd/README.md

 confidence (though no guarantees) that your code works with actual filesystem-implementations.

+Note, that any code that wants to configure the in-kernel NBD client has to be privileged (the process needs to have `CAP_SYS_ADMIN`).

 # NBD tool

 This repo contains basic CLI tool to configure/serve/connect to NBD devices.
 You can install it via